hellums/lacey-bacon/README.md

 # BASIC FUNCTIONALITY (Code Louisville Project)

 ## Mac/Linux instructions for command-line version:
 (NOTE: Tested with python version 3.
-After activation, the virtual env should be using the local python and pip, which you can verify using the commands 'which python' and 'which pip', they should indicate the lacey-bacon folder you're in.
 The series of commands below will download the app, create a virtual environment, install python, pip, and the app's prerequisites in that virtual environment, and run the app).
   - >git clone https://github.com/hellums/lacey-bacon.git
   - >cd lacey-bacon
   - >python -m venv env